Helen Palmer (writer)

 Helen Marion Palmer Geisel (September 16, 1898 – October 23, 1967), known professionally as Helen Palmer, was an American children's writer, editor, and philanthropist.
-She was also the Founder and Vice President of Beginner Books, and was married to fellow writer Theodor Seuss Geisel, better known as Dr. Seuss, from 1927 until her death.

-Her best-known books include Do You Know What I'm Going to Do Next Saturday?, I Was Kissed by a Seal at the Zoo, Why I Built the Boogle House, and A Fish Out Of Water.
+She was a co-founder and vice president of Beginner Books, and was married to fellow writer Theodor Seuss Geisel, better known as Dr. Seuss, from 1927 until her death.
+Her best-known books include Do You Know What I'm Going to Do Next Saturday?, I Was Kissed by a Seal at the Zoo, Why I Built the Boogle House, and A Fish Out of Water.
+She died by suicide on October, 23, 1967.

 Life

 Early life and college

 Helen Palmer was born in New York City in 1898 and spent her childhood in Bedford–Stuyvesant, a prosperous Brooklyn neighborhood.
 As a child, she contracted polio, but recovered from it almost completely.
 Her father, George Howard Palmer, an ophthalmologist, died when she was 11.

 She graduated from Wellesley College with honors in 1920.
 She then spent three years teaching English at Girls High School in Brooklyn before moving with her mother to England to attend Oxford University.

 She met her future husband, Ted Geisel, in class at Oxford.
 She had a profound influence on his life, starting with her suggestion that he should be an artist rather than an English professor.
 She later stated, "Ted's notebooks were always filled with these fabulous animals.
 So I set to work diverting him; here was a man who could draw such pictures; he should be earning a living doing that."
 They married in 1927.
 She could not have children because of medical conditions.